Awesome: Ace Attorney

 Take moments specific to the Phoenix arc, Apollo Justice, Investigations, or Dual Destinies to those pages, please.

 - Any time the "Not Guilty" screen shows up, pat yourself on the back, because the case is finally over.
 (Except when it's not...)

-All final cases have their own Crowning Moment of Awesome: "Turnabout Goodbyes" is considered one of the best cases in the series, and is indeed awesome ("I'd like to cross-examine the parrot" being one of the more memorable points in the series, and let's not forget von Karma banging his head on the wall when he is revealed to be the true killer of Gregory Edgeworth).
+- All final cases have their own Crowning Moment of Awesome: "Turnabout Goodbyes" is considered one of the best cases in the series, and is indeed awesome ("I'd like to cross-examine the parrot" being one of the more memorable points in the series and von Karma banging his head on the wall when he is revealed to be the true killer of Gregory Edgeworth).

-Then there's "Bridge to the Turnabout", which involves the pendulum corpse animation, Godot's self-conviction mini-gambit, Mia's and Phoenix's Humiliation Conga of Dahlia, the relevation of the Gambit Pileup, and who could forget the Super Objection?
+- Then there's "Bridge to the Turnabout", which involves the pendulum corpse animation, Godot's self-conviction mini-gambit, Mia's and Phoenix's Humiliation Conga of Dahlia, the relevation of the Gambit Pileup, and the Super Objection.
 With a name like that, you know something awesome will happen.

 This court finds the defendant, the Ace Attorney Awesome Moments Page...